 The League Discipline Committee will review all incidences of coach or spectator misconduct.
-If serious problems arise or repeated incidents of misconduct over the season occur, the League reserves the right to issue further sanctions against the offending individual or family, which may include suspension from further involvement in Regina Interzone activities or refusal to allow the family to take part in further soccer activity for the balance of the current year and the next soccer season.
-These sanctions will be communicated to other zone soccer associations.
+If serious problems arise or repeated incidents of misconduct over the season occur, the League reserves the right to issue further sanctions against the offending individual or family, which may include suspension from further involvement in Regina West Zone Soccer activities or refusal to allow the family to take part in further soccer activity for the balance of the current year and the next soccer season.